ghost-aHVudGVy/Help-Desk-Labs/04_Ticketing-and-Documentation/02_Knowledge-Base-Articles/README.md

 - 3–5 fully written KB articles in Markdown format.
 - Step-by-step instructions, screenshots, and troubleshooting notes included for each topic.
 - Ready to integrate into a company intranet or internal IT portal.

----

-**Next Steps:**
-These KB articles are part of a larger Help Desk lab project, which together demonstrates end-to-end IT support workflows — from onboarding users and managing devices to troubleshooting issues and documenting solutions.